-The Board meets at least four times annually, and additional meetings may be called in accordance with the Company's Articles of Association and Organizational Regulations.
+The Board meets at least four times annually, and additional meetings may be called in accordance with the Company's Articles.
 Frequent Board meetings are critical not only for timely decisions but also for Directors to be well informed about Company operations and issues.
 One of these meetings will be scheduled in conjunction with the Company's annual general meeting of shareholders and Board members will be expected to be in attendance at the annual general meeting.

-The Chairman, CEO and Lead Independent Director, if any, are responsible for setting meeting agendas with input from the Directors.
+The Chair, CEO and Lead Independent Director (if any) are responsible for setting meeting agendas with input from the Directors.